Nordfjord

 Stretching over a distance of 66 miles, Nordfjord is the sixth-longest fjord in Norway and nearly the longest fjord in Sogn og Fjordane County, second only to Sognefjord.

-Nordfjord then and now: from Viking farmland to adventure hotspot
+The history of Nordfjord: from Viking farmland to adventure hotspot

 The rugged beauty of this region of the Norwegian fjords has attracted inhabitants for thousands of years.
 It’s believed that communities settled here as early as the Stone Age.
 During Viking times the fjord was a key point for trade and exploration.